JowOfBeco/JowOfBeco/README.md

 ### <div align="center">I'm Johmself.
 I'm studying development since early 2021. </div>

-- 🔭 Right now i'm studying Python, JavaScript, Css, Html and going on.
+- 🔭 Right now i'm studying Python, C#, MySQL and going on.

-- 🌱 Next i'll engage with some back-end framework tecnology and learn spanish.
+- 🌱 Next i'll engage with .NET, Node.js and learn more of spanish.

 - ❓ You can ask-me about Python and C#.